GenioSainz/Array-Of-Clocks/README.md

 - *Second i :* 1, 2, 3, ... frameRate-1, 0.
 - *Second i+1:* 1, 2, 3, ... frameRate-1, 0.

 For each frame this sequence is stored in the variable *remCicle* and computed as the remainder of *frameCount%frameRate.* Thanks to the remCycle sequence between different seconds, various functionalities can be attributed within the duration of each cycle.
-Such as calculate the angles only once and animate the clock hands allowing to modify their speed through the *stopFrames* variable.
+Such as calculate the angles only once (with efficiency in mind) and animate the clock hands allowing to modify their speed through the *stopFrames* variable.
 This variable stores the number of frames the clock hands remain stopped.
-When stopFrames is high the speed of the hands is high as they have to sweep the same angle in less time.
+When stopFrames is high, the speed of the hands is high too, as they have to sweep the same angle in less time.
 Therefore, for each animation cycle the following steps must be executed:

 ```js